learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 `"Your Name"` with your GitHub username.
 Git will use this email and name as the author for all the changes you make.

-**Recommended:** While we're configuring GitHub, we should add a new SSH key.
+**IMPORTANT:** While we're configuring GitHub, we should add a new SSH key.
 Setting this key up will keep you from having to provide your username and password whenever you use the terminal to interact with GitHub.